 For many, it’s the only option, and it’s going fine.
 But that doesn’t mean that things always work out.
-Life can surprise us, and healthcare costs are just one example of risks you face in retirement.
+Life can surprise us, and healthcare expenses are just one example of costs you face in retirement.

 Routine medical care is surprisingly affordable, particularly after you reach age 65 and use Medicare.
 Yes, we’ve heard the numbers, such as the need to spend several hundred thousand dollars on healthcare during retirement years.
 But when you spread that out over a 25-year (or longer) retirement, it doesn’t look as bad.
 Especially if you have good health, you might be pleasantly surprised.

 If you need long-term care (LTC), the costs can jump significantly.
-That’s one of the bigger challenges for retirement planning, and there’s no single answer on how to deal with it.
+That’s one of the bigger challenges for retirement planning, and there’s no single answer on how best to pay for LTC.
 You can buy insurance, set funds aside, hope for the best, consider home equity as a safety net, or employ other strategies—but only time will tell what the best option is.

 There’s also the question of taxes.
 We’ve ignored taxes in the examples above.
 The good news is that if you target an income of $50,000, your tax burden might be relatively small.
 After factoring in a standard deduction (or itemized deductions, if you itemize), you may be in one of the lower tax brackets.